kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ### Notes/Constraints/Caveats

 - **Affinity is set by the first claim**: Once a device is allocated with an affinity value, that value is locked until all claims release the device
-- **Attribute keys must be declared**: The device's `sharingAffinity.attributeKeys` lists which attribute keys constrain sharing; claims must provide values for all of these keys in `affinityValues` or the device is filtered out
+- **Attribute keys must be declared**: The device's `sharingAffinity.attributeKeys` lists which attribute keys constrain sharing; claims must provide values for all of these keys in the well-known structured parameters or the device is filtered out
 - **Multiple keys**: If multiple attribute keys are specified, ALL must match (both presence and value)
-- **Extra keys in claim**: If a claim's `affinityValues` contains keys beyond what the device declares in `attributeKeys`, the extra keys are **ignored** for that device.
+- **Extra keys in claim**: If a claim's structured parameters contain keys beyond what the device declares in `attributeKeys`, the extra keys are **ignored** for that device.
 Only the device's declared keys are evaluated.
 This allows "generic" claims to work across devices with different sharing requirements